 |DEATH:||abt 1887 - Wisconsin, USA|

 Original Theory – Jehu’s Father was Jehiel

 Jehiel was his father, and Jehu Babcock was born in the Town of Schoharie, Schoharie County, New York.
 That part of the Town of Schoharie became the Town of Wright in 1846, but by then he had moved away.
 In about 1834 Jehu Babcock married Elsa Richer.
 About 1836, Jehu and Elsa, with their family started, moved to the Town of Otselic, Chenango County, New York.

-We have DNA matches with two cousins, Lynda and Neva, both descendants of Amos (1739-1809) and Zerviah (née Wood 1737 – 1786) Babcock.
-If Jehiel was Jehu’s father, Lynda and Neva would be our eighth cousins, but our DNA matches theirs in the fourth to fifth cousin range.
-This leads to a new theory that we are also descendants of Amos and Zerviah.
+We now have DNA matches with five descendants of Amos (1739-1809) and Zerviah (née Wood 1737 – 1786) Babcock.
+If Jehiel was Jehu’s father, they would be our eighth cousins, but our DNA matches theirs in the fourth to fifth cousin range.
+They are Lynda, James, Vince, Neva, and Neva’s son Thomas.
+This supports the new theory that we are also descendants of Amos and Zerviah and that they are 5th cousins, Vince and Thomas being once-removed.
 Here are their lineages, our lineage according to the new theory, and the lineage of Amos Babcock II:

 - Lynda (26 cM): (…, Marguerite, Stella, Edward, Cottrel, Frederick, Amos II)